rust-lang/blog.rust-lang.org/content/Rust-1.32.0.md

 n: 24
 ```

-This is servicable, but not particularly great.
+This is serviceable, but not particularly great.
 Maybe we could work on how we
 print out the context to make it more clear, but now we're not debugging our code,
 we're figuring out how to make our debugging code better.